Rahulcodie/IT-tickets-resolutions/README.md

 # IT-tickets-resolutions
+Emmvee Photovoltaic power limited (Present)
-Resolved IT tickets for OS, network, printers, SAP, RFID, and hardware issues.
-Handled IT support tickets for Windows, network, printers, SAP, RFID, and users.
-Resolved desktop, network, printer, SAP, RFID, and OS issues within SLA.
-Provided IT support for OS, network, printers, SAP, RFID, and hardware issues.
+Resolved IT tickets for OS, network, printers, RFID, and hardware issues.
+Handled IT support tickets for Windows, network, printers, RFID, and users.
+Resolved desktop, network, printer, RFID, and OS issues within SLA.
+Provided IT support for OS, network, printers, RFID, and hardware issues.